 Credit cards will typically charge between 1% and 3% of any transaction made with merchants outside of the U.S. If you like to travel, this can really add up, look around for a card that doesn’t charge for this.
 I did, and it was really helpful when on that wonderful European cruise with Mickey and the kids.

 No one should be racking up mounds of bad debt.
 Bad debt is usually money that’s owed for stuff that was a “want.”
 It doesn’t provide any future benefit, or wasn’t something needed, like surgery.
 However, there is good debt, which creates wealth.
 Buying a business with debt can produce income, or purchasing an asset that becomes more valuable (like a house) is good.

 If you have problems differentiating between wants and needs, then debit cards can be great!
 By the way, a video game system is a want and not a need, even though it provides future benefits to you as a parent (Grant leaves us in peace for hours at a time :)).

-One issue with a debit card is that it won’t help you to establish any type of credit history or build a good credit score.
-There are times in your life where you may need to borrow money.
+One issue with a debit card is that it won’t help you to establish any credit history or build a good credit score.
+There are times in your life when you may need to borrow money.
 So, it may not be your best option.
-Credit cards, without a bit of guidance, can be dangerous, just like fire.
-But, there are several other benefits, depending on the card you choose.
+Understanding credit cards, without a bit of guidance, can be dangerous, just like fire.
+But there are several other benefits, depending on your chosen card.

 These benefits include: